PHP Include And Post Exploitation

 We can see here, that the value provided has been changed to "Array" since PHP casts it as a string.

 Another way to check is to build the same path using different values.
 For example the following paths: classes/../login, ./login and login match the same file.
-Windows and Unix present a major difference regarding path management, for example if you try to access classes/../login and the repository classes doesn't exist, Linux/Unix will throw an error, whereas Windows will ignore this issue and serve the page correctly.
+Windows and Unix present a major difference regarding path management, for example if you try to access classes/../login and the directory classes doesn't exist, Linux/Unix will throw an error, whereas Windows will ignore this issue and serve the page correctly.

-• if the PHP configuration allows remote file include;
+• If the PHP configuration allows Remote File Include.

-For example, you can try to include Google's homepage by using the accessing URL: http://vulnerable/index.php?page=http://www.google.com/?.
+For example, you can try to include Google's homepage: http://vulnerable/index.php?page=http://www.google.com/.

 The ? at the end of the URL is used to ensure any extension or suffix added to the URL will be interpreted by Google's servers as a parameter.
-The configuration of the vulnerable system doesn't allow remote file include, the following error message is displayed:
+The configuration of the vulnerable system doesn't allow Remote File Include, the following error message is displayed:

 <br /> <b>Warning</b>: include() [<a href='function.include'>function.include</a>]: URL file-access is disabled in the server configuration in <b>/var/www/index.php</b> on line <b>28</b><br />